 ICAO emissions calculator – uses real emissions data gathered from hundreds of airlines operators around the world.
 This put every other flight emissions calculator to shame.
-ICAO uses multi sourced real data, not a theoretical calculator based on some a European model or a cherry picked “interpretation“ of what might happen!
+ICAO uses multi sourced real data, not a theoretical calculator based on a model or a cherry picked “interpretation“ of what might happen.

 The GTAA ground lease of Pearson airport and the infamous section 44:

 The City of Pickering supports the airport.
 Its website is a good place to start.

 The Mayor of the City of Pickering supports building the airport.